dhoer/chef-chrome/README.md

 ### Cookbooks

-These cookbooks are referenced with suggests instead of depends, so be sure to upload the cookbook that applies to target platform.
+These cookbooks are referenced with suggests, so be sure to depend on the cookbooks that apply.

 - apt
 - dmg